Share

 AWS Step Functions can be monitored and logged using CloudWatch and CloudTrail, which track the overall condition, unsuccessful steps, and input and output data.
 On Amazon’s cloud computing platform, AWS Step Functions can be found (AWS).
 Whenever something goes wrong, you know where the problem is and why it happened, and you can fix it as soon as feasible.

-Most applications may be launched by just clicking a button and then watching the process play out in real time.
-You can simply check to see if everything is going according to plan.
-Using the UI, you may quickly identify the root cause of any difficulties that may develop and fix them.
+Most applications can be launched by clicking a button and watching the process play out in real time.
+You can check to see if everything is going according to plan.
+Using the UI, you can quickly identify the root cause of any difficulties that may develop and fix them.

-The service capacity is maintained across many Availability Zones in each area to ensure that applications are protected from individual machine or data centre failure.
-This helps to ensure that both the service itself and the application process in which it is used are available at all times.
+The service capacity is maintained across many Availability Zones in each area to protect applications from individual machine or data center failure.
+This helps ensure that both the service itself and the application process in which it is used are always available.

 Automatic scaling